tanjimin/C.Origami/README.md

 ```

 First install PyTorch according to the instructions on the
-[PyTorch Website](https://pytorch.org/get-started/) for your operating system
+[PyTorch Website](https://pytorch.org/get-started/) for your operating system and CUDA setup.

-and CUDA setup.
+To install C.Origami, run the following command according to your use cases:

 **For inference ONLY dependency use:**
 ```bash
 pip install corigami
 ```

 **For full dependency used for training use:**
 ```bash
  pip install corigami[training]
 ```